-The recommended lubricant is Arctic Cat Gear Lube or an equivalent gear lube which is SAE approved 80W-90 hypoid.
-This lubricant meets all of the lubrication requirements of the Arctic Cat ATV front differentials and rear drives.
+The recommended lubricant is gear lube which is SAE approved 80W-90 hypoid.
+This lubricant meets all of the lubrication requirements of the ATV front differentials and rear drives.

 Any lubricant used in place of the recommended lubricant could cause serious front differential/rear drive damage.